Remote Working Strategy: How to Start Working with Remote Teams the Right Way

 Conclusion

-If teams want to succeed with remote work, building trust, encouraging communication, and setting clear expectations are essential.
+Building trust, encouraging communication, and setting clear expectations are essential if teams want to succeed with remote work.
 Putting suitable systems in place is also necessary, and so is reminding employees of the importance of rest and their well-being.
-By meeting all of these needs, businesses will continue to succeed—no matter where they are.
+By meeting these needs, businesses will continue to succeed—no matter where they are.